gtensha/OpenTaiko/README.md

 Use the arrow keys to select menu options.
 Use the ENTER key to select a menu option, and ESCAPE will take you back to the previous menu or quit the game if pressed at the start screen.
 Use the TAB key when in the main menu to cycle the different menu sections.

+To adjust a numeric value when presented, use the right arrow key to increase the value, the left to decrease the value, and press ENTER to switch between incremental values.
+To finish, press ESCAPE as you would go back from a menu normally.

 By default, gameplay keys for player 1 are bound to the [D F J K] keys, where D is the left rim, F is the left center, and so on.
 Player 2 may use [End PageDown Numpad8 Numpad9].

 #### Binding controls